 The train ride from Venice to Verona takes just over an hour, with fast trains leaving at least hourly (and more often at peak times).
 This 120-km journey across the Veneto region is full of variety.
-The fastest trains on the route are Trenitalia Frecciabianca trains and occasional EuroCity services bound for Switzerland or Austria.
-In addition, there are slow trains linking the two cities, taking up to an hour longer for the journey than the fast Frecciabianca trains.
+The fastest trains on the route are Trenitalia Frecciarossa or NTV Italo trains.
+There are also occasional EuroCity services bound for Switzerland or Austria plus plenty of slower regional trains.
+The latter may take two hours (or even more) for the journey.

 The route west takes in Padua, then skirts the Berici Hills to reach Vicenza.
 On the stretch from Vicenza to Verona, there are excellent views of the Lessini Hills to the north as the train cuts through the vineyards of the Soave region.